Magallanesmapping321/MicroBBS/README.md

 # Not supported anymore.
 Beardog108 will only fix security issues.

-<h1 align="center"> MicroTXT  🗣️️</h1>
+<h1 align="center"> MicroBBS  🗣️️</h1>

-A tiny [textboard style](https://en.wikipedia.org/wiki/Textboard) software written in PHP, no database server required.
+A fork of a tiny [textboard style](https://en.wikipedia.org/wiki/Textboard) software written in PHP, no database server required.

 It is meant to be simple to host and use.